3. Films dealing with school life, initiation and identity formation

 Engelbert Thaler, Dead Poets Society.
 EinFach Englisch: Unterrichtsmodell.
 Paderborn: Schöningh, 2003.

 Like others of its kind, this volume in the well-known Schöningh series deals with a popular film which will no doubt motivate pupils and teachers to include it in their choice of something to be dealt with in class.

 Engelbert Thaler certainly has a good point in his preliminary considerations when he says that Dead Poets Society (DPS) was not exactly a contender for the hall of fame of the cinema – it is too conventional and avoids major problem categories such as race, gender or politics.
 Nevertheless, as he also points out, such films that do tackle these areas might be far too difficult for FL classrooms.
-He recommends the film for several reasons, some of which are the possibility of practicing all four major skills and the additional skill of viewing comprehension; its use for practical film analysis; its possible additional background material of school and the American education system; and its general topics of peer group pressures and self identity, realism and idealism, life and death, all of which could interest pupils.
+He recommends the film for several reasons, some of which are the possibility of practising all four major skills and the additional skill of viewing comprehension; its use for practical film analysis; its possible additional background material of school and the American education system; and its general topics of peer group pressures and self identity, realism and idealism, life and death, all of which could interest pupils.
 Thaler also quotes several other useful teaching guides and materials for Dead Poets Society, both in print and online, as well as editions of the film and the extra possibilities the DVD offers over video – all of which is a refreshing difference to other models in this series.

 A brief synopsis of the film, brief descriptions of the characters and of the actors who play the roles, an overview of the scenes with the timer settings of the DVD, together with the unusually thorough preliminary considerations already mentioned form an impressive start to this book.